usedispatch/docs/developer/mailbox.md

 ## Reading mailbox state and messages

-There are a number of methods that return statistics and messages about the mailbox.
+There are some core methods that return statistics about and messages from the mailbox.

 - `count()` returns the number of messages on chain for this mailbox.
-- `fetch()` returns an array of all messages in the mailbox.
+- `fetchMessages()` returns an array of all messages in the mailbox.
 See [MessageAccount](./message.md) for more details on the message object.
-- `getMessageById(id: number)` returns a single message.
+- `fetchMessageById(id: number)` returns a single message.
 You may get this ID from a subsciption event.
+- `fetchSentMessagesTo(receiverAddress: web3.PublicKey)` returns an array of all messages sent by this `mailboxOwner` to the `receiverAddress`.

 ## Sending and deleting messages